sohamjyotimondal/resume_screener/backend/README_API.md

 The Resume Processor is a class-based API for parsing and screening resumes using LLMs (Groq + Instructor).
 It's designed for easy integration with Flask/FastAPI backends.

+**✨ New: Two-level caching with Supabase!** Cache parsed resumes and screening results to save time and API costs.

 ## Architecture

 ```